PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/README.md

     }
 ```

-However in Rust I do the same:
+However, in Rust I do it similarly (in my opinion):

 ```
 fn solve_knapsack_picks_on(